mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 - Each piece of example code should include:
   - **Heading**: A short `###` (`<h3>`) heading to describe the scenario being demonstrated through the code example.
 For example, "Using offset printing" and "Reverting to style in previous layer".
   - **Description**: A short description preceding the example code that states the specifics of the example to which you want to draw reader's attention.
-For example, "In the example below, two cascade layers are defined in the CSS, `base` and `special`. "
+For example, "In the example below, two cascade layers are defined in the CSS, `base` and `special`."
   - **Result explanation**: An explanation after the example code that describes the result and how the code works.
 - In general, the code example should not only demonstrate the syntax of the feature and how it is used, but also highlight the purpose and situations in which a web developer might want or need to use the feature.
 - If you are working with a large piece of example code, it may make sense to break it up into smaller logical parts so that they can be described individually.